-Patients receiving aspirin plus extended-release dipyridamole were more likely to experience major haemorrhagic events (419 [4.1%]) than those receiving clopidogrel (365 [3.6%], HR 1.15, 95% CI 1.00-1.32), inclusive of intracranial haemorrhages (HR 1.42, 95% CI 1.11-1.83), although there was no significant difference between the two treatments in terms of frequency of death, total haemorrhagic events, thrombotic thrombocytopenic purpura or neutropenia.
+Patients receiving aspirin plus extended-release dipyridamole were more likely to experience major hemorrhagic events (419 [4.1%]) than those receiving clopidogrel (365 [3.6%], HR 1.15, 95% CI 1.00-1.32), inclusive of intracranial hemorrhages (HR 1.42, 95% CI 1.11-1.83), although there was no significant difference between the two treatments in terms of frequency of death, total hemorrhagic events, thrombotic thrombocytopenic purpura, or neutropenia.
 An increased number of patients being treated with aspirin plus extended-release dipyridamole were more likely to permanently discontinue therapy due to adverse events (1,650 [16.4%]), and earlier on in their treatment course compared with patients receiving clopidogrel (1,069 [10.6%]); headache leading to permanent discontinuation was greater in the combination group (593 [5.9%] versus 87 [0.9%]).

-The Role of Telmisartan in the Prevention of Secondary Stroke and Cardiovascular Events

-Studies have shown that administering the combination of an ACE inhibitor and diuretic following the event of a stroke has a beneficial effect in reducing the rate of recurrent stroke by decreasing blood pressure levels.31 ARBs have also proved effective in reducing the rate of recurrent strokes compared with placebo or a calcium channel blocker.^{37,38} However, these studies enrolled patients after several months to years of their stroke occurrence, and did not address the role of blood-pressure lowering or blockage of RAS soon after the occurrence of stroke.
-In PRoFESS, patients were randomised to receive 80mg/day of the ARB telmisartan or placebo within four months of their initial stroke to determine the effect of blocking RAS on reducing the risk of recurrent stroke.45 It was also the intent of the PROFESS study group to investigate the effect of telmisartan compared with placebo in reducing the composite outcome of recurrent stroke, myocardial infarction, vascular death and new or worsening heart failure.
-Based on previous evidence that blockers of RAS can reduce the occurrence of new diabetes,^{46-48} telmisartan was also evaluated for this benefit over placebo.
+The Role of Telmisartan in the Prevention of Secondary Stroke and Cardiovascular Events also proved effective in reducing the rate of recurrent strokes compared with placebo or a calcium channel blocker.^{37,38} However, these studies enrolled patients after several months to years of their stroke occurrence, and did not address the role of blood-pressure lowering or blockage of RAS soon after the occurrence of stroke.
+In PROFESS, patients were randomized to receive 80mg/day of the ARB telmisartan or placebo within four months of their initial stroke to determine the effect of blocking RAS on reducing the risk for recurrent stroke.45 It was also the intent of the PROFESS study group to investigate the effect of telmisartan compared with placebo in reducing the composite outcome of recurrent stroke, myocardial infarction, vascular death, and new or worsening heart failure.
+Based on previous evidence that blockers of RAS can reduce the occurrence of new diabetes,46-48 telmisartan was also evaluated for this benefit over placebo.